HarishAtGitHub/harishatgithub.github.com/_posts/2015-09-05-why-do-we-need-hbase-or-bigtable.md

 And also because it is a system for large files , there is another problem when it comes to random reads of specific data as the HDFS only knows where the 64 MB block is and it does not know anything about the data in it .
 So granularity is lost when it comes to randon read of specific data.
+Not just random random reads, but random reads with minimum number of disk seeks is the problem.

 These are the areas where HDFS and Mapreduce will not fit.